 And by the way, more than half the Freedom Caucus supports McCarthy.

-Now, the problem here is what do you do when you have 20 people on one side and over 200 people on another side?
+Now, the problem here is, what do you do when you have 20 people on one side and over 200 people on another side?

 How do you reconcile that difference?

-At what you know, well, we need a consensus candidate.
+Well, we need a consensus candidate.

 Do you have any interest in that?

-Now this is day two of this now happening, and now on the sixth vote, at what point does a break occur?
+And now on the sixth vote, at what point does a break occur?

 I don't know.

-Uh we went through a lot of this yesterday.
+We went through a lot of this yesterday.

-Uh and you know, it's it look, it's it's happened in the past, this is not the first time.
+And, you know, look, it's happened in the past.

 How ironic.

-It took you know, a hundred years ago.
+It took, you know, 100 years ago.

-Took nine ballots three days before the House re-elected Speaker Frederick Gillette of Massachusetts.
+It took nine ballots three days before the House re-elected Speaker Frederick Gillette of Massachusetts.

-Linda, could you imagine 163 of these were only on number six?
+Linda, could you imagine 163 of these?

 That would not be interesting.

-I'd get pretty old pretty fast here.
+That'd get pretty old pretty fast here.

 If I thought for a second that the agenda, if I thought for a second that McCarthy would not fulfill the agenda, I'd be a loud opponent.